27demian27/space-shooter/README.md

 A simple 2D shooter game that takes place in the cosmos.

-Fight your way through hordes of enemies and take on bosses.
+Fight your way through enemies and be wary of stray asteroids.

 <br />